elexis-eu/dictionary-service/README.md

 All triples after this until another similar triple occurs in the file are considered the description of this entry.

-All entries must have `ontolex:canonicalForm` with an `ontolex:writtenRep`.
+All entries must have an `ontolex:canonicalForm` with an `ontolex:writtenRep`.

 All entries must be given by URIs and referred to by a `lime:entry` triple from a lexicon